matchmore/tech-blog/20180321/README.md

 }
 ```

-First, we implement protocol `MatchDelegate` in `ViewController` and inside `viewDidLoad` define what should happen when the application gets a match (change label text).
-Next, we are starting the main device that will represent phone on the backend, and after checking that it was created we add match delegate, start listening to matches and start sending location updates.
+First, we implement the `MatchDelegate` protocol in `ViewController` and inside `viewDidLoad` we define what should happen when the application gets a match (change label text).

+Next, we start the main device that will represent the phone on the backend.
+After checking that it was created, we add match delegate, start to listen to matches and start to send location updates.

 ## Test
-The scenario is like this
+The scenario is like this:
-1. Create subscription
+1. Create a subscription
-2. Create publication
+2. Create a publication
 3. Move phones/simulators to be no further than 40 meters from each other within 100 seconds
 4. Observe a match

-Now lets start two simulators and check:
+Now lets start two simulators and check how it works:

 ![alt text](https://raw.githubusercontent.com/matchmore/tech-blog/master/20180321/img/match.gif "match")

 The match is instant because both simulators are in the same location.

-So what happened on that gif is: first we created a subscription on one phone and then publication on the other phone.
-Since publication, and subscription ware on the same topic and in range of each other match occurred instantly.
+So what happened on the gif was:

+First we created a subscription on one phone and then a publication on the other phone.
+Since the publication and the subscription were on the same topic and in range of each other, a match occurred instantly.
 The application that created the subscription received the match that contains all information about the publication that was matched including publication properties.
-We can see how full match looks like in the log:
+We can see how a full match looks like in the log:

 ```
 🏔 You've got new matches!!! 🏔